Kinokkory/wiwinwlh/tutorial.md

 ∎
 ```

-Translated into Haskell our axioms are simply are type definitions and recursing
+Translated into Haskell our axioms are simply type definitions and recursing
-over the inductive datatype constitutes the inductive step of our our proof.
+over the inductive datatype constitutes the inductive step of our proof.

 ~~~~ {.haskell include="src/16-type-families/proof.hs"}
 ~~~~